infiniteflight/infiniteflight-docs/get-help/subscriptions.md

 Step 2

-: A subscription pop-up will appear, from there, tap "More Options > Sign in with Infinite Flight"
+: A subscription pop-up will appear, from there, tap "More Plans > Sign in with Infinite Flight"